mauriciovigolo/nexus-ilegacy/README.md

 ## About
-The purpose of this CLI is to import Maven, NPM or NuGet artifacts to the Nexus OSS.
+The purpose of this CLI is to import Maven, NPM or NuGet artifacts recursively to the Nexus OSS.
 It all began when we started to migrate from the Artifactory repo to the Nexus OSS repo at work.
 At that moment I didn't find a tool or functionality at Nexus to get the job done.
-So to avoid repetitive work I decided to write a simple cli that calls mvn, npm and nuget behind, taking a directory as starting point, to recursively search for artifacts to deploy to the Nexus OSS 3x.
+So to avoid repetitive work I decided to write a simple cli that calls mvn, npm and nuget behind, taking a directory as starting point, to **recursively** search for artifacts to deploy to the Nexus OSS 3x.

 During the execution is possible to check the total of import success and errors and in the end of the processing the CLI will generate a log file, so it will be better to evaluate the results.

-This beta release works with maven, however soon the npm and nuget will also be available.

 ## Prerequisites